Xiaoxianyue/Xiaoxianyue.github.io/src/zh/Advanced_Algorithms/Report.md

 - Time Complexity:

-    The time complexity of both solutions is $O(logn)$
+    The time complexity of both solutions is $O(logn)$ (best case): because for each recursion/loop, half the tree of nodes needs to be detected, in line with the definition of the $logn$ function.

 - Space Complexity:

-    - **Iterative：**Only a pointer `cur` is used to point to the current node, no recursive call stack is needed.$O(1)$
+    - **Iterative:** Only a pointer `cur` is used to point to the current node, no recursive call stack is needed.**$O(1)$**
-    - **Recursive:**  Context information (function call stack) needs to be saved for each recursive call, and the maximum recursion depth is the height of the tree. $O(n)$
+    - **Recursive:**  Since the depth of the recursion is the most significant source of space consumption, the space complexity is mainly determined by the maximum depth of the recursion.
+        - Worst Space Complexity: If the tree degenerates to a chained list (i.e., the height of the tree is `n`), then the maximum depth of the recursion is `n` and the space complexity is $O(n)$.
+        - Best space complexity: if the tree is balanced (i.e., the height of the tree is `log n`), then the maximum depth of the recursion is `log n` and the space complexity is $O(log n)$.

-- To summarise, Recursive has a higher space complexity, especially when dealing with trees of greater depth which can lead to StackOverflow.
+- To summary, Recursive has a higher space complexity, especially when dealing with trees of greater depth which can lead to StackOverflow.
 Iterative code is not as elegant as Recursive but has a low space complexity.